Senate of the Philippines: History

+On May 13, 2026, unprecedented gunfire was initiated by the Senate Sergeant-at-Arms at the Senate building during attempts by newly returned Senator Ronald dela Rosa to evade arresting authorities serving an International Criminal Court arrest warrant.
+The event, occurring within the initial days of the "Senateflix" controversy, has been described as "embarrassing" and a "national disgrace" for allegedly protecting a fugitive from international law and eroding the institution's "dignity, credibility and moral authority".

 Composition

 Article VI, Section 2 of the 1987 Philippine Constitution provides that the Senate shall be composed of 24 senators who shall be elected at-large by the qualified voters of the Philippines, as may be provided by law.

 The composition of the Senate is smaller in number as compared to the House of Representatives.
 The members of this chamber are elected at large by the entire electorate.
 The rationale for this rule intends to make the Senate a training ground for national leaders and possibly a springboard for the presidency.

 It follows also that the senator will have a broader outlook of the problems of the country, instead of being restricted by narrow viewpoints and interests by having a national rather than only a district constituency.

 The Senate Electoral Tribunal (SET) composed of three Supreme Court justices and six senators determines election protests on already-seated senators.
-There had been three instances where the SET has replaced senators due to election protests, the last of which was in 2011 when the tribunal awarded the protest of Koko Pimentel against Migz Zubiri.
+There had been three instances where the SET has replaced senators due to election protests, the last of which was in 2011 when the tribunal awarded the protest of Koko Pimentel against Juan Miguel Zubiri.